-We’ve been cooking and baking more often while we’ve been staying at home, and that has meant reevaluating some of our pantry storage.
+We’ve been cooking and baking more often while we’ve been staying at home, and that has meant reevaluating some of our dry goods pantry storage.
 I’ve found myself with more supplies than containers and set out to find the best way to store flour.

 Because I infrequently used white and wheat flour before, I kept them in the freezer so they’d stay fresh and bug-free.
 But waiting for them to warm up before the already long process of making bread wasn’t ideal.
 Plus I needed the freezer space!

 We’ll also been experimenting with making our own tortillas along with lots of homemade bread, so I needed somewhere safe to keep bread flour and tortilla flour.

 Since I planned on keeping the flour in the pantry, I wanted to make sure I found really airtight storage containers to make sure we avoided getting any flour bugs or weevils.
 Because, yuck!

 After searching through Walmart, Target, The Container Store, and Amazon reviews.
 I think I found the BEST flour container.
 I liked it so much I bought a variety pack of the brand’s other containers to replace other baking ingredients like brown sugar, granulated sugar, and powdered sugar.